 But it is the moment that we also see the artist Childish Gambino resurface in his artistic genius.
 During the scenes between him dancing and jigging to the syncopated beat, we as an audience are distracted by the realities of his parading around.
 Society has become blinded by both the tragedies and the violence of the world because we are busy seeking materialistic devices.

-In closing my reflection and thoughts on this video, I would like to discuss some of the most powerful lyrics in This is America.
+In closing my reflection and thoughts on this video, I would like to discuss some of the most potent lyrics from This is America.

 “We just wanna party, Party just for you, We just want the money, Money just for you.”- I picked this as a powerful line because it showcases and insinuates the fact that most people of color, specifically Blacks and African Americans are always supposed to be jovial and portrayed as people that always looking to please others for the personal satisfaction and mocking of the majority.